Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 Warning: Before deploying in production a bot that can generate heavy traffic, please contact ALE.
 Some of the key highlights include:

+### SDK for Node.JS 2.18.0 - STS Version - XXX 2022

+---

+**3-Release SDK Breaking Changes**

+-   Warning: The LTS active version of Node.js migrated to version 14.x.
+This version of SDK Node.js is only compliant with this LTS version up to 14.x.
+Consequently, you need to update your Node.js version to 14.x in order to use this release of the SDK Node.js.

+**API Breaking Changes**

+-   Remove `PresenceService::enableCalendar` and `PresenceService::disableCalendar` because the API is not available on server side anymore.

+**API Changes**

+-   None

+**Others Changes**

+-   Add PBX Voice messages treatments with methods `TelephonyService::deleteAllMyVoiceMessagesFromPbx` `TelephonyService::deleteAVoiceMessageFromPbx` `TelephonyService::getAVoiceMessageFromPbx` `TelephonyService::getDetailedListOfVoiceMessages` `TelephonyService::getNumbersOfVoiceMessages`
+-   Add `rainbow_onvoicemessagesinfo` event about the PBX Voice Message status.
+-   Fix to initialize the contacts service before the telephony service.
+-   Fix `ConversationsService::getServerConversations` to succeed even if the retrieve of informations about the contact failed.
+-   Add a `TimeOutManager` manager to be able to control every setTimeout from one tool.
+Useful for stopping setTimeout when a stop of SDK occured.
+-   Fix events treatment `ConversationHistoryHandler::onHistoryMessageReceived` when there are several times the tag `headers`.
+These events are raised as result of `conversations::getHistoryPage` API.
+-   Add `AdminService::getAnImportStatus` API to provide a short status of the last import (completed or pending) of a company directory.
+-   Add `PresenceService::controlCalendarOrIgnoreAnEntry` API to Enable/disable a calendar sharing or ignore a calendar entry.
+-   Add `PresenceService::unregisterCalendar` API to Delete a calendar sharing.

 ### SDK for Node.JS 2.16.1 - LTS Version - october 2022

 ---